 On a ride down near Zaleski State Forest in southeast Ohio I was chatting with a local during a gas stop.
 The spark of the conversation was his interest in our bikes and to tell us a little bit about his 2-wheeled experiences.
 At the end of the conversation, he ended up giving us directions to a few dirt roads not too far away.
 Our new friend looked like a scruffy Kris Kringle and he sure delivered some ADV gifts to me and my riding buddy with his gracious advice!

-When on the ride, the Garmin records my movements and I will load each scouting mission’s recorded tracks to a new map on Google My Maps.
+When on the ride, the Garmin records my movements and I will load each scouting mission’s recorded tracks to a new map on Google My Maps and Garmin's Basecamp program.
 This way I can keep track of which roads I’ve tried and which ones I may want to try next.
 The creative tweaking will continue as I reference the scouting missions’ tracks to adjust the main route on the My Maps program.
 This can go on for many revisions and truthfully, I may never ride a developed route the same way and throw in slightly different connectors to my favorite spots.
 It is also helpful to load previous tracked routes to the GPS and display them in different colors when you are out there to help with your exploration.

 When I find a hero section or challenge area, I have gone back with my plated dual sport bike to take a deep dive for a thorough scout.
 My Husqvarna TE310 is a great bike to help me gauge if I will be able to get the big bike through some of the more challenging terrain when I don’t have a buddy to help me tackle it with the ADV bikes.
 I don’t want to risk another situation like the opening of this article if it looks really tough!
 Of course, the Husq is also a great tool to help build skills that crossover to the big bike as well as just great fun on the single track!